 It is a challenge to move on.
 The past has a way of haunting the mind, like shadows.
 But when consciousness focuses on the present moment, the light of day shatters the darkness and allows you to rise once more.

-4: Guided Meditation For Loss
+4: Guided Meditation For Grief and Loss

 5: Mindful Funeral Ritual & Scattering Ashes

 Rituals like funerals and “celebrations of life” help to relieve grief.
-Science proves it.

-The researchers asked 76 university students to write about a time of loss and how they coped.
-The losses were all either death or the breakup of a relationship.
+The Journal of Experimental Psychology published research on the psychological effects of rituals.
+Researchers looked at religious ceremonies and informal rituals and observed how these services helped with bereavement.
+76 university students were asked to write about a time of loss and how they coped.
+All the cases of loss were either from death or the breakup of a relationship.
 Researchers asked them to describe the rituals they performed and how they handled their loss.

+Most of these rituals were private.
+Only 10% were public and 5% religious.
+The ceremonies included things like playing the favourite song of someone we have lost, and writing letters expressing how we feel.
 Researchers looked at how these rituals affected 247 participants, and half the group were asked to write about how they felt.

 The results show that:

-- Rituals help us to feel more control after bereavement
+- Rituals help us to feel more control after bereavement.

-- It doesn’t make a difference what kind of ritual you perform
+- It doesn’t make a difference what kind of ritual you perform.

-- Writing about the rituals afterwards helps us to feel more control over our loss.
+- Writing about the rituals afterwards helps us to feel more control over our loss..

-6: Grief Meditation Script
+6: Grief Meditation Script 2

+This grief-meditation script will help you to let go in a positive way while honouring the person (or relationship) you are releasing.
 You will need a personal object from the individual you’ve lost.
 It must be an object you are willing to let go of (literally).